An open API service indexing awesome lists of open source software.

 * Well-documented

-* Uses no reflection
+* No reflection

-* Requires no annotations
+* No annotations

 * No magic

-* Has [examples of framework use](#example-projects-demonstrating-usage):
+* Has [examples of framework use](#example-projects-demonstrating-usage)

 Applying a minimalist approach enables easier debugging, maintainability, and lower overall cost.
 Most